-We also did a stopover to see the Buddhist Cave Temple (Tham Ku Kaeo) where the ambiance was quite special and we got the chance to see monks sitting in the cave meditating.
+We also did a stopover to see the Buddhist Cave Temple (Tham Ku Kaeo) where the ambience was quite special and we got the chance to see monks sitting in the cave meditating.

-There are many symbolic structures that make this such a striking temple.
-One which caught my attention was the hundreds of hands that are outreaching symbolising unrestrained desire.
+Many symbolic structures make this such a striking temple.
+One which caught my attention was the hundreds of hands that are outreaching, symbolising unrestrained desire.

 For a more organised and hassle-free experience, you can book this recommended tour.

 We ended our day in a local night market trying out the popular North Thailand dish; ‘Khao Soi’ Noodles which is a coconut-based curry noodle dish.

 Days 6 to 7 – Back to Bangkok